EdwardLeeTW/POW009_Lab2/README.md

 ## Summary

-The hand-on example code for RTC POW009-Lab1 was integrated the dsPIC33CK Framework for SMPS Application.
+The hand-on example code for RTC POW009-Lab2 is used to measure plant bode plot with Kp (P-term) contorl.
-- Controller: dsPIC33CK256MP508@100MIPS
-- I/O: 0.5Hz LED Toggle with LED1 (RE6)
-- PWMs: PWM4H & PWM4L
-  - PWM Frequency: 250KHz
-  - PWM4H on RC14
-  - PWM4L  on RD6
-  - Duty Cycle: Fixed at 40%
-  - Deadtime: Rising Edge: 150ns / Falling Edge: 150ns
-- Vout Feedback: AN22
-  - Triggered by PWM4_Trigger1
+- Codebase: POW009-Lab1 v1.0
+- Kp (P-term) contorl using PowerSmart-DCLD

+## Version Description
+- v1.0 (Nov 2, 2022)

 - - -